Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Wireless Sensors

 Beyond the basics, Bluetooth Channel Sounding has practical applications in Wireless Sensors that might surprise you.
-From location services to game controllers, the technology continues to evolve.
+From location services to fitness trackers, the technology continues to evolve.
 Here are some real-world uses:

-Everyday use: Connecting game controllers for seamless location services
+Everyday use: Connecting fitness trackers for seamless location services

 Professional settings: Implementing Bluetooth Channel Sounding in Wireless Sensors environments